 Housing Access for Washtenaw County (HAWC): 734-961-1999

-There are still jobs out there and WCC Career Transitions is helping students find those jobs.
+There are still jobs out there and WCC's Center for Career Success is helping students find those jobs.
 Make an appointment in your student dashboard, call 734-677-5155 and leave a message or email them at [email protected].